KongHQ-CX/kong-kubernetes-helm-example/README.md

 ### 1.2 Certs for TLS
 Command `certs/generateCPendpointCerts.sh`

-Generate the * cert for all the https enpoints.
+Generate the * cert for all the https enpo
 The same * cert is used to keep the example simple for control plane and data plane.

 ## 2. Run the charts